chainwayxyz/toy-bitvm-rs/README.md

 # BitVM.rs

-Experimental toy BitVM implementation in Rust.
+Experimental BitVM implementation in Rust.

 It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.